jeremyosborne/confetti-pigs-in-space/README.txt

   is no longer colliding with something else.
 * Switch the targets testing for their removal by having them test for an anti collision against the world object.
+* Cleanup and add some documentation to my gruntfile for my own understanding of what is going on.
+* Add a license for my own code.
+* Improve the package.json file to be more correct and useful.
+* TODO: Build a Heading class.
-* TODO: Add a travel velocity to the targets.
+* TODO: Add a heading instance to the targets.
 * TODO: Have the targets fly in from random locations around the world.